 Cheerleaders, members of the marching band and dance team kicked off festivities celebrating the naming of the Gary W. Rollins College of Business after the Rollins gave $40 million to the college.
-Renaming the college for its benefactor was approved in June by the UT Board of Trustees in June.
+Renaming the college for its benefactor was approved in June by the UT Board of Trustees.

 “I am humbled and honored that the business college bears my name, and I look forward to the association and to our achievements in the future,” he said.

-UTC Chancellor Steve Angle credited the combined efforts of faculty, staff, students and engaged alumni with setting the stage for the history-making gift to the College of Business.
+UTC Chancellor Steve Angle credited the combined efforts of faculty, staff and engaged alumni with setting the stage for the history-making gift to the College of Business.

 “Our celebration today is about what we have accomplished, but it’s also about what we’ve done as a team, each and every one of us together.
 It’s also about looking at the future and what we will accomplish because of the Rollins’ generosity,” Angle said.
 “Today also is transformational because we’re setting the bar higher than we ever thought we could.
 Thank you, Mr. and Mrs. Rollins.”

 Angle also took the opportunity to suggest that one of the students on hand could go on to make UTC’s next history-making gift.

 “Gary Rollins is an alum—what an inspiration to our students,” Angle said.
 “Who here will come back and name a college at UTC in the future?
 You are the future of our society, and Mr. and Mrs. Rollins understand that.
 They want to touch the future and they want to touch your lives.”

 UT President Joe DiPietro spoke to the rarity of gifts of the magnitude of the Rollins’ and expressed gratitude on behalf of the statewide UT system.